German 2-yr yields hit one-month low as euro zone services sector stalls | Business

 "It's a weird situation where we see equities continue to perform at all-time highs, but we also have the unresolved COVID-19 situation fuelling demand for government bonds," said DZ Bank rates strategist Christian Lenk.
 "Concern over Covid-19 and support from central banks are also keeping yields low," he added.

 Germany's two-year bond yield dropped three basis points to -0.718%, its lowest level since Aug.
-8, while longer-dated 10-year and 30-year Bund yields were at one-week lows., Most other euro zone bond yields across the spectrum were lower by 1-2 basis points.
+8, in early trades while longer-dated 10-year and 30-year Bund yields hit one-week lows., As of 1045 GMT, most euro zone bond yields across the spectrum were unchanged or slightly lower in what was a quiet day after Wednesday's drop in yields.

-French yields remained flat ahead of a an auction in which the country's debt agency is expected to raise 11 billion euros in an auction that includes 30-year and 40-year debt sales.
-Spain will also auction debt to raise about 5.25 billion euros.
-With Germany recording strong demand for its inaugural 10-year Green bond on Wednesday, expectations are for the French and Spanish auctions to also go well.
+French yields remained flat after a strong set of auctions saw the country's debt agency raise 10.5 billion euros in an auction that included 30-year and 40-year bonds.
+While demand for the short-dated portion was particularly strong, the number of bids that came in for the longer-dated debt was also healthy.
+With Germany recording strong demand for its inaugural 10-year Green bond on Wednesday, appetite for government debt appears extremely strong at the moment.

 Final readings of IHS Markit's purchasing managers' indexes (PMI) for the services sectors of France and Germany also showed a slight easing of the recovery.
 France said on Thursday it plans to spend 100 billion euros ($118 billion) to pull its economy out of the slump.
 The stimulus equates to 4% of gross domestic product, meaning France is ploughing more public cash into its economy than any other big European country as a percentage of GDP.